Stroke & Vascular Disorders

 The anatomy of the blood supply to the spinal cord was initially described in 19th-century German literature in a series of papers published by Adamkiewicz and Kadyi.
 Surgical treatment of the aorta began in earnest in the second half of the twentieth century, renewing interest in the clinical neurologic symptoms produced by compromise to the blood supply of the brain, spinal cord, and peripheral nerves.

-The neurologic sequelae of aortic diseases mainly depend upon the location of the aortic lesion and the resultant area of the nervous system affected, rather than the specific aortic disease process.
-Thus, diseases involving the aortic arch may produce cortical symptoms, involvement of the thoracic aorta may cause spinal cord injury, and involvement of the abdominal aorta may result in peripheral nerve injury and/or sexual dysfunction.
+The neurologic sequelae of aortic diseases mainly depend on the location of the aortic lesion and the affected resultant area of the nervous system, rather than the specific aortic disease process.
+Hence, diseases involving the aortic arch may produce cortical symptoms, involvement of the thoracic aorta may cause spinal cord injury, and involvement of the abdominal aorta may result in peripheral nerve injury and sexual dysfunction.
+Although this anatomical distinction mostly holds, involvement of the distal aorta (such as in type B dissections) does not preclude the occurrence of cortical symptoms and ischemic strokes.
+These may still occur secondary to cerebral hypoperfusion, which may result iatrogenically (01).

 Cerebral and brainstem ischemia.
-Diseases involving the aortic arch can result in transient ischemic attacks or strokes, either due to occlusion of 1 or more of the proximal branches of the aorta or embolization of atheromatous or other material.
+Diseases involving the aortic arch can result in transient ischemic attacks or strokes due to occlusion of one or more proximal branches of the aorta or embolization of atheroma/thrombus.
 The specific neurologic syndromes produced depend on the location and duration of the impaired blood flow within the cerebral vasculature.

-Aortic diseases that impair blood flow in the brachiocephalic artery or left subclavian artery can produce a steal phenomenon, whereby the usual cephalad direction of blood flow in the contralateral vertebral artery is reversed, thus “stealing” blood from the basilar artery.
+Aortic diseases that impair blood flow in the brachiocephalic artery or left subclavian artery can produce a steal phenomenon, whereby the usual cephalad direction of blood flow in the ipsilateral vertebral artery is reversed, thus, “stealing” blood from the basilar artery.
 Patients may present with symptoms due to hypoperfusion of the posterior circulation, such as vertigo, visual deficits, or syncope.
-Classically, this is particularly evident when blood flow is increased in the affected arm during exercise.
+This is particularly evident when blood flow is increased in the affected arm during exercise.
 Proximal blockage of the brachiocephalic artery could also potentially cause right hemispheric anterior circulation ischemia via reversal of blood flow in the right common carotid artery.
 However, the majority of patients with documented reversal of flow are asymptomatic other than a difference in blood pressure (greater than 15 mm Hg) between both arms.
-A markedly elevated pressure difference (greater than 40 to 50 mm Hg) is more likely to be associated with symptoms.
+This is mainly secondary to robust collateral flow from the circle of Willis.
+A markedly elevated pressure difference (greater than 40 to 50 mm Hg) is more likely to be associated with symptoms as this reflects a significant diversion of blood to the arm from the posterior circulation, resulting in vertebrobasilar insufficiency (39).

 Spinal cord ischemia.
 Spinal cord ischemia may be caused by embolization, reduced blood flow in critical feeding vessels, or aortic hypotension.
 Within the spinal cord, certain vascular territories are selectively affected.

-The anterior spinal artery, which supplies blood to the spinal gray matter and to the white matter tracts in the anterior and lateral regions of the cord, is particularly prone to ischemic injury.
-Ischemia in this arterial territory produces a syndrome of diminished pain and temperature sensation, with preservation of vibratory and joint position sense governed by the posterior columns.
+The anterior spinal artery, which supplies blood to the spinal gray matter and the white matter tracts in the anterior and lateral regions of the cord, is particularly prone to ischemic injury.
+Ischemia in this arterial territory results in diminished pain and temperature sensation while preserving vibratory and joint position sense governed by the posterior columns.
 Bilateral weakness occurs below the level of the lesion, often in association with other upper motor neuron signs, such as spasticity, hyperreflexia, or an extensor plantar response.
 Dysfunction of the bowel and bladder may occur.
 Involvement of segmental gray matter may also result in lower motor neuron signs at the level of the lesion, such as depressed tendon reflexes and amyotrophy.
 The level affected dictates the clinical symptoms.
 The anterior spinal artery syndrome generally presents abruptly but can have a more insidious and progressive course.

 In rare instances, diseases of the aorta can result in a more restricted syndrome of cord ischemia limited to the gray matter supplied by the sulcal branches of the anterior spinal artery.
 Clinical impairment in these cases is often confined to the motor system and is associated with amyotrophy at the affected segmental levels.
 If the clinical onset is gradual, the presentation can resemble diseases such as amyotrophic lateral sclerosis or tumors of the spinal cord.